 Regularity refers to a predictable service regime.
 Rather than departures at specific times, NYTIP prescribes departures at specific intervals.
-The RPA proposes a baseline headway of 10 minutes (or 6 trains per hour, or TPH) during peak hours and 15 minutes (4 TPH) during off-peak hours for trains within the urban core; on certain segments (such as MNR’s Harlem line in The Bronx or the LIRR west of Bellerose), branch lines run together on four-track trunk lines, making subway-like frequencies possible at the local stops.
+The RPA proposes a baseline headway of 10 minutes (6 trains per hour, or TPH) during peak hours and 15 minutes (4 TPH) during off-peak hours for trains within the urban core; on certain segments, such as MNR’s Harlem line in The Bronx or the LIRR west of Bellerose, branch lines run together on four-track trunk lines, making subway-like frequencies possible at the local stops.
 Express services from the suburbs or exurbs could then run in conjunction with the baseline service; one could then overlay peak-only services where capacity permits.

-Regular, frequent intervals should encourage significant ridership, offsetting the cost of reduced fares, labor, and the system upgrades (such as added rolling stock and power upgrades) required to operate the increased service.
+Regularly scheduled service at frequent intervals should encourage significant ridership, offsetting the cost of reduced fares, labor, and system upgrades (such as added rolling stock and power upgrades) required to operate the increased service.

 A New Approach to Subway Extensions under NYTIP